GreenhouseCI/blog.greenhouseci.com/_posts/2016-05-05-android-testing-with-kotlin.md

 gradle connectedAndroidTest
 ```

-## What good are tests if you don't run them?
+## But what good are tests if you don't run them?

 Long story short, running your tests manually is just not feasible. __To ensure the
 wellbeing of your app, it has to be tested after every commit, with no exceptions allowed!__
-Only way to achieve it is to make use of CI.
+The best way to achieve it is to make use of CI.
 And with Greenhouse you get full support
 for tests written in Kotlin out of the box.
 Just follow our regular flow for [building
 an Android app](http://docs.greenhouseci.com/docs/building-android-apps) and we'll
 automatically detect and run all your tests, including those written in Kotlin.